hardikk94/electron-notifier/README.md

 A forked from node-notfier.

-A terminal notifier not provide any action and event handling so just both branch code and comiple new app.
+A terminal notifier not provide any action and event handling so merge both branch code and comiple new app.

 This is combination of Terminal notifier and alerter https://github.com/julienXX/terminal-notifier